chanzlee/TapRoom-React/README.md

 - Since Angular developed on MVC while React only has View of MVC, react becomes verbose as it became hard to incorporate Model and Component.

+- Regarding forms, two way binding is also possible by onChange property, but should careful about only source of truth.

 ## Components

 - Navigation bar